KaiKobbe/dispersive_agp_solver/README.md

 ### SAT
 As above, each  $g \in V(\mathcal P)$ is associated with a binary variable $x_g \in \mathbb{B}$.
-We use a SAT-solver for the decision problem whether a guard set with dispersion distance $\ell$ exists and search the largest such $\ell$ using a binary search.
+We use a SAT-solver for the decision problem whether a guard set with dispersion distance $\ell$ exists and search the largest $\ell$ for which the solver answers positively.
-Note that there are only quadratic many possible objective values, which are implied by the pairwise vertex distances of $\mathcal P$.
+Note that the number of possible dispersion distances is quadratic in $|V(P)|$, allowing us to perform a binary search over the possible dispersion distances. there are only quadratic many possible objective values, which are implied by the pairwise vertex distances of $\mathcal P$.
 For efficiency, $\ell$ is updated based on the actual solution returned by the SAT solver rather than just the probed values.
-The existence of a guard set with dispersion distance $\ell$ can be checked by
+In a similar manner compared to the above formulation, the existence of a guard set with dispersion distance $\ell$ can be checked by

 $$\bigwedge_{w \in \mathcal{W}} \left(\bigvee_{g \in V(\mathcal{P}), w \in Vis(g)} x_g\right)$$